mayershoc/loco/README.md

 ### Data
 The annotated dataset can be downloaded [here](https://go.mytum.de/239870).
 Furthermore, we also provide additional data (not annotated) [here](http://go.mytum.de/928009).
 ### Annotations
-Annotations are stored in [COCO format](https://cocodataset.org/#format-data) under `rgb/loco-all-v1.json`.
-For ease of use, we also provide seperate annotation files for each subset.
+Annotations are stored in [COCO format](https://cocodataset.org/#format-data) under `annotations/loco-all-v2.json`.
+For ease of use, we also provide seperate annotation files for train and validation set.

 ## Credits & How to cite
 This project would not have been possible without the amazing team including Dimitrij-Marian Holm, Benjamin Molter, Nikolai Ruof and Mubashir Hanif as well as all the hardworking annotators.